A Good Wine.

 Should you prefer the vanilla creamy spicy Chardonnay you should turn your eyes to “New World”.
 The New World of California, New Zeeland, Australia and South Africa.
 These regions develop a different kind of Chardonnay.
 The taste of vanilla is a result of the storage in American Oak barrels, and the malolactic fermentation ( giving the butterness).
 The warm climate is another factor that has an impact on the spicy buttery Californian Chardonnay wine.

 Wine has been produced on the westcoast of the US since the Spanish Catholics made their entry around 1760.
 Personally I think the opening of wineyards in Sonoma Valley in the 1850 is a benchmark for American wine.
-When C LeFranc established Almaden wineyards, John Patchett in Napa.
-Charles Krug founed his winery in St Helena and so was the stage set.
+When C LeFranc established Almaden wineyards, John Patchett established his wineyards in Napa, hiring Charles Krug as his winemaker.
+Later Charles Krug founed his winery in St Helena and so was the stage set.
 Following in the footsteps of General Mariano Vallejo and Agosto Haraszthy they created a tradion of winemaking of most tasteful charactaire.

 The blindtest 1976.